ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/design.markdown

     * The maximum time gap between the first and last entries in a segment is ~24.86 days (`int.MaxValue` milliseconds).
 Adding an entry that is further than that from the first segment entry, would add it as the first entry of a new segment.
-As a consquence, segments of sparsely-updated time series can be significantly smaller than 2 KB.
+As a consequence, segments of sparsely-updated time series can be significantly smaller than 2 KB.
     * The maximum number of unique tags allowed per segment, is 127.
       A higher number than that, would cause the creation of a new segment.